You Earned a Ticket!

 Charter school policy is often caricatured in polarized terms: good or evil.
 Here are the main points arguments for and against charter schools:

-"Charter Schools are Good"
+"Charter schools are good"

 Charter school advocates argue that the purpose of school funding is to educate students, and that school districts should not be entitled to a monopoly in operating public schools to accomplish that purpose.
 Further, they argue that: